Michealandy/deep-learning-entanglement-witness/README.md

 For the qubit-qutrit case, the original matrix is a 6x6 complex matrix.
 Each decoupled matrix then is a 6x12 matrix, leading to 72 features generating the same binary response in the output.

 In the deep learning regime using deep neural networks (DNN), one hidden layer do the trick.
 The DNN was written also using the Python library TensorFlow.
 Our whole dataset has 5000 states, where 4000 states (80%) were randomly selected to the train set and the 1000 remaining states (20%) were designated as test set.

-For the 2-qubit case, a total of 32 hidden neurons, 1000 epochs and a batch size of 4 gives an accuracy usually above 95%, depending of the random initial conditions for the weights and biases.
+For the 2-qubit case, a total of 32 hidden neurons, 1000 epochs and a batch size of 4 gives an accuracy usually above 98%, depending of the random initial conditions for the weights and biases.
 Also it was used Gradient Descent Optmizer, Lambda regularization, and simple sum distace as the loss function.
+For the qubit-qutrit case, a total of 50 hidden neurons, and 2000 epochs give an accuracy usually above 99%.
+For both cases the total loss in the end is still very high, despite decresing during the whole learning process.